ToExpertDS/Titanic/README.md

 After training and evaluating the models, the best performing model was chosen based on its accuracy on the test set.

 ## Results:
-- The best model was `Random Forest` with an accuracy of 0.82 on the test set.
+- The best model was `Decision Tree` with an accuracy of 0.82 on the test set.
 - A detailed classification report and confusion matrix are provided in the output.

 ## How to Run: